PASSION WEEK DURING JESUS' DAY

-Since Jesus ascended back into Heaven nearly two thousand years ago, countless individuals have attempted to determine the timing of the greatest event ever expected to occur - the return of Jesus Christ.
+Since Jesus' death, burial and resurrection nearly two thousand years ago, countless individuals have attempted to determine the timing of the next greatest event expected to occur - the return of Jesus Christ.

-However, in the last few decades, there has been a myriad of people predicting when this will happen due to the influx of wars, cosmic events, natural disasters, diseases, etc. Unfortunately, many people have used these events to set dates for Jesus' return only to fail time and time again.
-This has resulted in a great deal of skepticism and even mockery from those who don’t believe Jesus will return, despite the Bible's historical accuracy and validity.
-Not only did Jesus foretell of his return, but also of the mockery that would precede it which is an indicator that we are living in the days just before his return.
+However, in the last few decades, there has been a myriad of people attempting to predict when this will happen due to the influx of wars, cosmic events, natural disasters, diseases, etc that have occurred particularly over the last century.
+These such events are described by Jesus as precursors to the end according to Matthew 24.
+Unfortunately, many people have used these events to set dates for Jesus' return only to fail each time.
+This has resulted in a great deal of skepticism and mockery from those who don’t believe Jesus will return, despite the Bible's historical accuracy and validity.
+Not only did Jesus foretell of his return, but also foretold of the mockery that would precede it which is itself an indicator that we are living in the last days.

-There are generally two schools of thought that Christians believe regarding this glorious event.
+There are generally two schools of thought that Christians believe regarding this epic event.

 1) That no man knows the day or the hour.
 2) That we can know the timing of his return based upon a careful examination of biblical prophecy.

 Here at Wheel of Ages, we believe that both are true.
 After all, the Bible is the only set of books that work in harmony successfully predicting the future concerning many events with absolute precision.